Lee Krasner: Education

-Krasner was highly influenced by the opening of the Museum of Modern Art in 1929.
-She was very affected by post-impressionism and grew critical of the academic notions of style she had learned at the National Academy.
+Krasner was influenced by the opening of the Museum of Modern Art in 1929.
+She was very affected by Post-Impressionism and grew critical of the academic notions of style she had learned at the National Academy.
 In the 1930s, she began studying modern art through learning the components of composition, technique, and theory.
 She began taking classes from Hans Hofmann in 1937, which modernized her approach to the nude and still life.
 He emphasized the two-dimensional nature of the picture plane and usage of color to create spatial illusion that was not representative of reality through his lessons.
 Throughout her classes with Hofmann, Krasner worked in an advanced style of cubism, also known as neo-cubism.
 During the class, a human nude or a still life setting would be the model from which Krasner and other students would have to work.
 She typically created charcoal drawings of the human models and oil on paper color studies of the still life settings.
 She typically illustrated female nudes in a cubist manner with tension achieved through the fragmentation of forms and the opposition of light and dark colors.
 The still lifes illustrated her interest in fauvism since she suspended brightly colored pigment on white backgrounds.

 Hans Hofmann "was very negative" his former student said "but one day he stood before my easel and he gave me the first praise I had ever received as an artist from him.
 He said, 'This is so good, you would never know it was done by a woman".
 She also received praise from Piet Mondrian who once told her "You have a very strong inner rhythm; you must never lose it."